-payments and only results in a VDA payment if the fixed costs exceed the total DRG payment amount.
-In these cases, the Board recalculated the hospitals' VDA payments by estimating the fixed portion of the hospital's DRG payments (based on the hospital's fixed cost percentage as determined by the Medicare contractor), and then comparing this fixed portion of the DRG payment to the hospital's fixed operating costs, so that there is an apples-to-apples comparison.
+In recent decisions, the Board has consistently disagreed with the methodology used by various Medicare contractors (including this one) to calculate VDA payments because it compares fixed costs to total DRG payments and only results in a VDA payment if the fixed costs exceed the total DRG payment amount.
+In these cases, the Board recalculated the hospitals' VDA payments by estimating the fixed portion of each hospital's DRG payments (based on the hospital's fixed cost percentage as determined by the Medicare contractor), and then comparing this fixed portion of the DRG payment to the hospital's fixed operating costs, so that there is an apples-to-apples comparison.

 The Administrator has overturned these Board decisions, stating:

 [T]he Board attempted to remove the portion of DRG payments the Board attributed to variable costs from the IPPS/DRG revenue....
-In doing so the Board created a "fixed cost percentage" which does not have any source of authority pursuant to CMS guidance, regulations or the underlying purpose of the VDA amount....
+In doing so the Board created a "fixed cost percentage" which does not have any source of authority pursuant to CMS guidance, regulations or underlying purpose of the VDA amount....
 The VDA is not intended to be used as a payment or compensation mechanisms that allow providers to be made whole from variable costs, i.e., costs over which providers do have control and are relative to utilization.
-The means to determine if the provider has been fully compensated for fixed costs is to compare fixed costs to the total compensation made to the provider ....
+The means to determine if the provider has